puakehaulani/the-hungry-app-proj1/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements

 * **Instructors:** Shout out to our Bootcamp instructor, John Young, for helping pave the path to a brighter future.
+Many thanks also go out to Abdul, our TA, for helping debug and triage while concurrently reinforcing concepts, and Frantz for helping work through the Bulma modal implementation - race conditions will get ya! ;)